 Table 1 compares New Zealand landings with total catches from the WCPO stock, while Table 2 shows the catches reported on commercial logsheets and Monthly Harvest Returns.
-Figure 1 shows historical landings and longline fishing effort for SKJ fisheries.
+Figure 1 shows historical landings for SKJ fisheries.

-Catches from within New Zealand fisheries waters are very small (0.5% average for 2007-2009) compared to those from the greater stock in the WCPO.
-Catches by New Zealand flagged vessels in the WCPO are larger (1.2% average for 2007-2009).
+Catches from within New Zealand fisheries waters are very small (0.6% average for 2007-2013) compared to those from the greater stock in the WCPO.
+Catches by New Zealand flagged vessels in the WCPO are larger (0.9% average for 2007-2013).